 Graphs

-- Retries and Categories trends show how tests are being re-executed during a single test run, and categories of defects encountered.
+- The retries trend shows how tests are re-executed during a single test run.

 Timeline